mhpixxio/grpcbenchmarking/readme.txt

 Comparison between a grpc server & client using protobuf protocols and a http server & client using jsons for data transfer.
-The clients run a number of data transfer scenarios after they are started and give out two .txt-files with all the time and size measurements.
+The clients run a number of data transfer scenarios and give out two .txt-files with all the time and size measurements.
 The content of these .txt-files can be copied and pasted into the provided excel sheet into the tabs "... raw data".
 The benchmarking analysis in the "Benchmarking"-tab gets then updated automatically.
 The grpc server and client both need the same packages providing the specific protobuf message and service types used in this application.
-These had been defined previously and are provided by the import of "github.com/mhpixxio/pb".
+These had been defined previously and are provided by the import of
+"github.com/mhpixxio/pb".

 +++tests+++

 The tests use big and small data packages (see chapter "the data" for futher explanation).
 The sizes and amounts can be changed (see chapter "flags").
+With default flags the client runs all tests 50 times.
 1. Size Measurements
   1.1 Size of a request with small data
   1.2 Size of a response with small data
   1.3 Size of a request with big data
   1.4 Size of a response with big data
+  (Additionally for the http tranfers, the size of the headers always gets measured)
 2. Time Measurements
   2.1 Sending Big Data to Server
   2.2 Receiving Big Data from Server